Rebar Reinforcement Method Statement: A Complete Guide

 Phase 1: Material Preparation and Storage

-• Quality Verification: Ensure only tested and approved grades of steel bars (per project specifications) are used.
-Before placement, rebar must be entirely free from loose mill scale, heavy rust, mud, or oil.
+• Quality Verification: Site teams must only use tested and approved grades of steel bars that meet project specifications.
+Before placing the steel, workers must clean the rebar of all loose mill scale, heavy rust, mud, or oil.

-• Proper Storage: Rebar must never sit directly on the ground.
-It should be properly stacked on wooden runners and covered securely with plastic sheets or fiber cloth to protect it from the elements.
+• Proper Storage: Teams must never let rebar sit directly on the ground.
+Workers must stack the bars on wooden runners and secure them under plastic sheets or fiber cloth to protect the metal from the elements.

 Phase 2: Cutting and Fabrication

-• Following the BBS: A detailed Bar Bending Schedule must be produced based on the IFC drawings.
-All cutting and bending of rebar shall strictly follow this approved schedule to ensure accurate lengths and angles.
+• Following the BBS: Engineers draft a detailed Bar Bending Schedule (BBS) based on the IFC drawings.
+The fabrication team must cut and bend all rebar exactly according to this approved schedule to maintain accurate lengths and angles.

-• Tagging and Grouping: Once cut, lengths must be grouped according to their specific mark numbers.
-Identification tags must be attached before the steel is shifted from the yard to the working location.
+• Tagging and Grouping: After cutting the steel, workers must group the lengths by their specific mark numbers.
+They must attach identification tags to each bundle before shifting the steel from the yard to the active work zone.

 Phase 3: Site Fixing and Placement